 Trinity Long Room Hub celebrates 10 years as flagship research institute

-The Trinity Long Room Hub Arts and Humanities Research Institute yesterday celebrated its 10th anniversary by highlighting the contribution of the Arts and Humanities to public debates in Ireland and internationally over the past ten years.
+On Wednesday February 19th, the Trinity Long Room Hub Arts and Humanities Research Institute celebrated the 10th anniversary of its opening by highlighting the contribution of the Arts and Humanities to public debates in Ireland and internationally over the past ten years.

 The Hub opened its doors in 2010.
 A decade on, it boasts a successful public engagement programme and research projects which have brought different disciplines across Trinity together with enterprise.
 It also provides ongoing support for Trinity’s Arts and Humanities academic and research staff as well as early career researchers.